omarr-gamal/Duck-Duck-Oh-Backend/README.md

 # Duck-Duck-Oh

-This project is a simple search engine that allows you to add and search through a collection of documents.
-It is running live on [Heroku](https://duck-duck-oh.herokuapp.com/).
+This project is a simple search engine API that allows you to add and search through a collection of documents.
+Check out a frontend React app that integrates with this API at [Omar-Gebal/react-simple-search-engine](https://github.com/Omar-Gebal/react-simple-search-engine/).

 ## Engine Capacity